MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Remove-MgUserCalendarGroup.md

 ## SYNOPSIS
 Delete a calendar group other than the default calendar group.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaUserCalendarGroup](/powershell/module/Microsoft.Graph.Beta.Calendar/Remove-MgBetaUserCalendarGroup?view=graph-powershell-beta)

 ## SYNTAX